Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Cleaning contractors HSE/LA Enforcing authority depends on the main activity carried out at the premises.

-Note: Where there is no employment, there should be no intervention by an enforcing authority in the sporting or other activities.
-There may however be duties under HSWA S4 on those in control of the non-domestic premises.
+Note: Where there is no employment there should be no intervention by an EA.
+However there may be duties under HSWA S4 for those in control of non-domestic premises where these activities may take place.

 Colleges HSE The colleges of collegiate universities such as Oxford or Cambridge, are considered to fall to HSE as the main activity is education despite there also being a large element of residential accommodation.